HoloDanger/genesis-node-prototype/docs/002-the-command-line-as-a-sanctuary.md

 In the pandemic era, around 2020, I was still a senior high school student conducting online classes via Zoom.
 At first, it was uncomfortable, seeing my classmates and teachers through the screen, viewing them as squares on a monitor instead of the whole body and face that I once was comfortable with back in junior high.
 Once I reached the 2nd semester of that year and until my graduation, I became comfortable with online meetings, to the point that I wasn't even paying attention to my classes anymore, and either just listening to my music playlist on Spotify or playing games.
 I was becoming too comfortable, and even now, I still do the same despite being in my 4th year of college.

 In this chaotic environment, I need a way to tune out that chaos and be comfortable in a "Sanctuary" that lets me do the deep work that I will be accustomed to.
 In this instance, I discovered the foundational way to interact with its digital counterpart, the command-line interface (CLI).
 It is a self-imposed sanctuary—a room with no windows in a loud house—where the only things that exist are my work, code, and the tools to shape it.
-It is a place of focus and intention and a foundational element of **CalmOS**, designed for creating and promoting that deep work.
+It is a place of focus, intention and a foundational element of **CalmOS**, designed for creating and promoting that deep work.

 The tools that follow are more than just commands.
 They are philosophical stances codified into tools.
 They are my initial instruments in the fight against the **Grand Fragmentation**, the systems set in place today that make us fragmented with each other, our tools, and even our own minds, enabling an integrated and resilient workflow.